muhddanielfirdaus/everglow-library/README.md

  2. Navigate to the project directory:
     - cd everglow-library

- 3. Install dependencies:
+ 3. Install all of the required dependencies:
     - composer install
     - npm install

- 4. Copy the .env.example to .env and set up database credentials:
+ 4. Copy the .env.example to .env and set up the database credentials:
     - cp .env.example .env

  5. Generate the application key: